jackpal/jackpal.github.io/_posts/2009-03-25-Intel_describes_Larrabee_instruction_set.md

 ---
 date: 2009-03-25 21:37
 tags: Larrabee
+title: Intel describes Larrabee instruction set
 ---

-# Intel describes Larrabee instruction set

 Perhaps in preparation for Friday's GDC talks by Michael Abrash and Tom Forsyth, Intel has described the Larrabee instruction set: